Sourcevoid/hello-html/README.md

 3. Enter a name for the environment, "html" for example
 4. Select your Github repo from the selector
 5. Press the create button and wait a few seconds to allow the deployment to complete
-6. Press the start button to start the environment
-7. Press one of the links in the "App" or "Env" column in the app view to open the app/env
+6. Press one of the links in the "App" or "Env" column in the app view to open the app/env
-8. Press the blue console button to watch the output of the server process (optional)
+7. Press the blue console button to watch the output of the server process (optional)

 ## Deploy a Html env from local archive upload (option 2)